The Red Book

 If that sounds interesting, keep reading.

 We believe the right person, with the right tools and the right support, can do extraordinary things.
-We don't hire bodies.
-We hire people we trust to own problems and solve them.
+We won't hire bodies.
+We'll hire people we trust to own problems and solve them.

-That means we look after each other.
+That means looking after each other.
 When someone's stuck, we help.
 When someone's struggling, we notice.
 When someone does good work, we say so.

-This isn't a family — that's a thing companies say when they want loyalty without earning it.
+This isn't a family.
+That's a thing companies say when they want loyalty without earning it.
 It's a team.
-We chose to work together.
-We can un-choose.
+You choose to work together.
+You can un-choose.
 But while we're here, we're here for each other.

 Anyone can make one of something.
 A prototype.
 A proof of concept.
-A demo that works on a good day with the right conditions.
+A demonstrator that works on a good day, in the right conditions.

 But making a thousand of something?
 A million?
 Making it work every time, the same way, without the original inventor standing over it?
 That's a different problem.
 That's where most ideas die.